CJYLab/Weight-Quantized-DNN-on-IoT-Devices/README.md

 This repo is outdated, please refer to [DLQ](https://github.com/CJYLab/Logarithmic-Quantization-of-Parameters-in-Neural-Networks) which contains one of the best quantization approach (simple yet powerful, even without retraining).

-If you find our method helpful, please considering cite:
+If you find our method helpful, please consider citing:

 > A Deep Look into Logarithmic Quantization of Model Parameters in Neural Networks, Jingyong Cai, Masashi Takemoto and Hironori Nakajo, Proceedings of The 10th International Conference on Advances in Information Technology (IAIT2018)